taplar/gulp-webpack-vue/README.md

 Any task that runs **watch** will continue to execute, waiting for changes to the repository files and repeating the process when changes happen.
 This allows you to start the process and then have the deployment continuously happen as you are developing your application.
 If you do not like this, there are tasks that do not perform the **watch** task that you can execute, or simply remove *'watch'* from the related **runSequence** command.

 The production tasks are currently being used to know if they javascript bundling should include the files in **public/scripts/vendor/development** or **public/scripts/vendor/production**.
 Having separate directories like this lets me segregate my minified vendor files that I only want included when building for production.

-This logic will most likely be modified in the future as currently webpack is only building Vue in development mode and will need to be able to build for production as well.
-Optionally if I find that I have javascript files outside of the vendor files that I conditionally want to uglify/minimize based on environment, I may also modify the **public/scripts/src** directory to implement the same development/production split.
+The development vs production commands also now direct webpack to use the related configuration for building.

 # Additional Notes